RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Chapter 16.md

 "Oh no...I want to fuck my friend."
 Brun shouted.
 "How did I go from being afraid she might do something to wanting to do her?"

-Brun stood back up, unlocked Trouble's room door and strode back in, turning on the overhead lights to their dim setting so she could find her friend.
+Brun stood back up, unlocked Trouble's room door and strode back in.
+With the door closed behind her, she turned on the overhead lights to their dim setting so she could find the creature within.

 Trouble wasn't difficult to find, they had ended up on the ground next to the bed and were sobbing quietly.
-She quietly scooped Trouble back up into her arms again and rather than put them back down on the bed, since this was the second time tonight they had fallen off, walked over and sat down on the armchair together settling Trouble on top of her.
+She quietly scooped Trouble back up into her arms again and rather than put them back down on the bed, since this was the second time tonight they had fallen off, walked over and sat down on the armchair together settling Trouble on her lap.

 They sat in silence Brun petting the form in her lap, their head resting on her chest.
 Trouble started to relax and doze off while Brun tried to have more dirty thoughts.

 "What was so different about that than when I was imagining stuff before?"
 She mused.
 "Also, I missed.
 How did I miss?
 I tried to imagine Debug coming for me, and instead I..."
-In the utter darkness she knew she was blushing but was glad no one could see.
+In the utter darkness she knew she was blushing and was glad no one could see.
 "Maybe it's cause they're too cheeky, how can I get them to take the lead?"

 Brun's mind cast back and immediately landed on Trouble kneeling over them and giving them attention like an enthusiastic puppy.
 She wasn't sure why they had gotten so upset about the whole situation.
-Sure, she had expected some pushback, maybe Trouble getting upset with her if she had talked about something as frivolous as sex and kissing with someone who'd been abused in related acts.
+Sure, she had expected some pushback, maybe Trouble getting upset with her if she had talked about something as frivolous as sex and kissing with someone like her who'd been abused in related acts.

 Instead she had gotten up in her face and scolded her for talking poorly of herself and saying that kisses weren't an option among friends.

-Brun tried to comprehend the idea of being worth getting mad on her behalf.
+Brun tried to comprehend the idea of being worth someone getting mad on her behalf.
 It just felt wrong, like trying to spell a word without vowels: it would be possible but inherently wrong.

 "If it's so fine, then kiss me."
 Brun repeating what Trouble had said minutes ago.
 She looked down at the sleeping puppy in her lap, their face serene and calm compared to how exhausted and upset they had looked when they woke up.
-The same, now mostly dried, streaks of tears still shone on their face, cutting into the layer of makeup on their cheek.
+The same, now mostly dried, streaks of tears still shone on their face in the dim light, cutting into the layer of makeup on their cheek.
 Brun rubbed a thumb along the dried rivers, streaking the damp makeup and revealing some of Trouble's last bruises that had yet to fade.

 "You were so upset of my thinking poorly of myself, I'd never seen you that angry.
 Why can you get angry for my sake but not your own?"
 Brun leaned her head down as far as she could and could only just put her lips on the top of Trouble's head.
 "I don't think this is what you meant when you said to kiss you."

 Brun did wonder how she would kiss Trouble.
 They were as short as Dee, so any intimate moment would be spoiled by Brun looming tall over the whole situation.
 But from how she had proven time after time, she could pick them up like a delicate doll.
-What's to stop her from having her way with her Princess once she was trapped in her arms.
+What's to stop her from having her way with her Princess once she was trapped in her arms?

 She could hold them like now, in the crook of her arm.
 With her free hand, purposefully running her finger tips from hip up to their chest.
 The buttons on Trouble's shirt, spots of cold under her fingers, yielding to a small bit of pressure.
 She now had access to the delicate skin underneath.
 The tiny fuzz of body hair resisting her touch and tickling her palm as she spread her fingers wide on Trouble's stomach.